cogment/cogment-doc/src/cogment/cogment-api-reference/python.md

 python -m cogment.generate --config config.yaml
 ```

-This will create a `cog_settings.py` module in the `--python-dir` directory.
-The cogment cli will also compile the imported `*.proto` files in python modules living in the same location (e.g. `data_pb2.py` in this case).
-There is no need to invoke `protoc` yourself for the imported files.
+This will create a `cog_settings.py` module in the current directory.
+It will also convert the imported proto files to python compatible files used in `cog_settings.py`

 ### Top-level import